zwl906711886/ModelGalaxy/README.md

 # ModelGalaxy
-The source code of paper: ModeGalaxy: A Task Centric Model Retrieval Platform
+The code of paper: ModelGalaxy: A Versatile Model Retrieval Platform